Office of Graduate Academics

 Oftentimes, Ph.D. students will coincidentally meet the requirements for the M.S. degree in the same field as their Ph.D.
 In such cases, Ph.D. students may be awarded an M.S. degree, while continuing to work towards their Ph.D.
 For Ph.D. students who want to receive an M.S. degree, discuss with your adviser the requirements of the corresponding M.S. degree, then complete this form and submit it to the Office of Graduate Academics.

-Certificate and M.S. students may use this form to switch from one graduate program to another after at least one semester, but prior to the final semester, in their current program.
+After grades are in for the first term of study, certificate and M.S. students in good academic standing are eligible for major change consideration.
+No major changes are allowed during the first term of study.
+As well, major change requests must be submitted prior to the end of the add/drop period for the student's penultimate semester.
+No major changes are allowed during the final semester of study.
 Approval is required from the student's current department, the department of the new intended major, and the Office of Graduate Academics.
-Please note that this form cannot be used to change degree level — for example, from an M.S. degree to a Ph.D. degree.
+Students are only permitted to change majors once.
+Please note that this form cannot be used to move up a degree level — for example, from an M.S. to a Ph.D.
 Ph.D. students may not use this form to change Ph.D. programs.
 Ph.D. students must submit another admissions application to switch from one Ph.D. program to another.
 Please type your information in on this form.
 Only your signature may be written by hand.
-Students are only permitted to change majors once.

 The program for a graduate certificate must be completed within 3 years.
 The M.S. degree programs must be completed within 5 years.
 For Ph.D. students admitted in Spring 2019 and afterward: the degree must be completed within 6 years for full-time students transferring in 24 or more credits, 7 years for full-time students transferring in less than 24 credits, and 9 years for part-time students, counting from the start of admission into the Ph.D. program.
 For Ph.D. students admitted prior to Spring 2019: the Ph.D. program must be completed in 6 years for full-time students and 12 years for part-time students from the time of admission for graduate studies at NYU Tandon.
 Students may use this form to request an extension exceeding these time limits.
 For more information on time limits, please see the NYU Tandon Bulletin.